Victor-codigo/OrderList-client/README.md

 6. Congratulations!
 You have installed the client correctly
 7. You can access client though:
 -   [http://127.0.0.1](http://127.0.0.1) to client
-- It is necessary api proxy-server to be running before.
+- It is necessary all OrderList-api containers to be running before.